trackabout/login-ad/login-ad.md

 -   **Replace Barcode**  — Asset Classification is now shown on the asset details screen.

--   **Standard Delivery**  now supports RFID scans of multiple assets.
+-   **Standard Delivery** now supports HF and UHF RFID scanning, letting you collect asset information from multiple RFID tags at the same time.

 #### Fixes

 -   **Delivery** — Carriers can now be selected without entering a tracking number.

 -   **Delivery** — Product and Lot number barcodes are now supported on the hard good lot number screen.

 -   **Replace Barcode** — The asset details screen now shows when a barcode is scanned at the beginning of the process.

 -   **Simple Batch Delivery** — Scanned assets are now assigned appropriately to the correct line when Continuous Scanning is enabled.

 -   **Picking** now displays container information.
 Users can see what assets are in scanned containers as part of _Detail View_.

 ## OpenData